A.D.:

 H.E.
 Mr. Lee Sang Soo, Minister of Labour of the Republic of Korea, paid an official visit to Nepal from 27-29 January 2007.

-Nepal – RoK Economic/Development Cooperation
+Nepal – Republic of Korea Economic/Development Cooperation

-With the aim of strengthening the friendly and cooperative relationship between Nepal and the Republic of Korea, the Korean government has extended assistance for socio-economic development of Nepal through various development programs implemented by the Korea International Cooperation Agency (KOICA) since 1 April 1991.
+With the aim of strengthening the friendly and cooperative relationship between Nepal and the Republic of Korea, the Korean government has extended assistance for socio-economic development of Nepal through various development programmes implemented by the Korea International Cooperation Agency (KOICA) since 1 April 1991.

 In 1999, with the financial and technical support from KOICA, the Korea-Nepal Friendship Hospital was established in Bhaktapur to provide access to quality health services to the people of Bhaktapur and adjoining districts.

-Every year KOICA invites more than 100 government officials from Nepal to the Republic Korea in order to improve their capacities in a number of fields.
+Every year KOICA invites more than 100 government officials from Nepal to the Republic of Korea in order to improve their capacities in a number of fields.

-The Republic of Korea has been providing two types of grants in Nepal through KOICA: a) Grant Aid, which includes equipment and project aid; and b) Technical Cooperation, which includes development studies, trainings, volunteers, health and rural development and ICT sector support among others.
-KOICA has been dispatching middle-level technical personnel to work as volunteers in Nepal.
-The Republic of Korea provides bilateral soft loan or loan under Economic Development Cooperation Fund (EDCF) to Nepal through Export-Import Bank of Korea.
+The Republic of Korea has been providing two types of grants to Nepal through KOICA: a) Grant Aid, which includes equipment and project aid; and b) Technical Cooperation, which includes development studies, trainings, volunteers, health and rural development and ICT sector support, among others.

 Trade and Investment

 The Foreign Direct Investment (FDI) from the Republic of Korea is also being increased.
-The Korean investment in Nepal is NRs.
-12 Arba 96 Crores in 2080/81 (Till 2081 Jestha) and Total Korean Investment in Nepal is about NRs.
-26 Arba 2 Crores.
+The Korean investment in Nepal was Rs.
+12,790,000,000 in 2080/81 (Till 2081 Jestha).
+Total Korean Investment is about NRs.
+26,020,000,000.
+(Source: Department of Industries, Nepal)

 Samsung's Factory for producing television sets was established in Nawalparasi in August 2022.
 The production work was commenced in April 2023.